 What better way to welcome the change in seasons than with a refresh to your front door decor.
-When making wreaths in recent years, I have particularly loved switching it up from the usual grapevine or wire wreath base to using a gold hoop base.
+This year, why not switch it up from the usual grapevine or wire wreath base to using a gold hoop.
 In this tutorial, eucalyptus and other decorative plants take center stage.
 It's an easy (and gorgeous) way to create a chic and whimsical design for your home.

 Things You'll Need